mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

 answers, most of which are crossed out with circled patrol names beside them, indicating who answered what.](images/ra8-0.1.jpg)

+### 3.f.
+RadioActiv8 - does it scale?

-Obviously this approach doesn't scale well, and can get overwhelming quickly for a poor operator to manage.
-Increasing scale with multiple radio operators at HQ trying to write on the same sheet of paper was hilarious, but not optimal with a high number of patrols and bases, so we sought a better solution.
+Obviously this approach doesn't scale well, and can get overwhelming quickly for an inexperienced operator to manage.
+Increasing scale necessitated multiple radio operators at HQ trying to write on the same sheet of paper with hilarious and chaotic results, but was not optimal with a high number of patrols and bases, so we sought a better solution.

+FIXME: We introduce Django and CRUD below, but should move some of this up to the Brownsea section

+### 3.g.
+Digitizing RadioActiv8

-What we needed, was a CRUD[^CRUD] app, and having recently begun experimenting with Django, I was _definitely_ feeling like a perfectionist with deadlines[^DjangoSlogan], so reached for it immediately.
+What we needed was a CRUD[^CRUD] app, and having recently begun experimenting with Django, mattcen was _definitely_ feeling like a perfectionist with deadlines[^DjangoSlogan], so reached for it immediately.

 [^CRUD]: [Create, Read, Update,